 Tom is a remarkable man.
 He keeps nothing for himself.
 He has no watch, and for many years no fridge or mobile phone, and little more than the clothes that he stands up in.
-He cannot use a computer.
 He lives the life of a poor low-caste Indian, and dresses like one.
 Everything that he receives he passes on to the needy of the area.

 Philip is a practical man.
 A younger man, he is an Indian from further north in Kerala.
 He looks after the business side of the craft centre, and its administration and finances.
 He distributes some of the money that we send out each month to people who are further away.
 And he runs a number of tuition groups as well as our Special Therapy centre in Kalathara.